radian-software/radian/README.md

 `up`/`down` | Select a completion
-`M-1`-`M-0` | Select one of the first ten completions `RET` | Accept the selected completion, if you have explicitly interacted with the completions menu
+`M-1`-`M-0` | Select one of the first ten completions `RET` | Accept the selected completion, if you have explicitly interacted with the completions menu `C-s` | Begin a forward search, or jump to the next matching item `C-r` | Begin a backward search, or jump to the previous matching item `C-g` | Dismiss the completions menu, or cancel a search `C-h` | Display the documentation for the selected completion in a transient buffer `C-w` | Display the source code for the selected completion in a transient buffer

 ## Manipulating Lisp code